 If I had to select only one “most distinctive aspect” of Boss Radio, it certainly would be the Friday afternoon sign-offs by The Real Don Steele.
 Never before had such a unique radio sign-off been done.
 Steele would shout his relevant rhymes in the “Neon Fun Jungle that is Los Angeles,” and assure us that “Tina Delgado is alive, alive!”
 But, you have to hear these for yourself on ReelRadio.com since mere words on a screen cannot accurately describe how he sounded.

 “You Can’t Sit Down” by the Phil Upchurch Combo (1961) was the song used by The Real Don Steele as his music bed.
 When Steele arrived at K100, he naturally wanted a stereo music bed since he was now on FM and in stereo.
 Under his direction and guidance, I worked with him in the K100 production room and did physical edits (the old-fashioned way using a razor blade and white splicing tape!) to blend both sides of the 45 rpm stereo single into a remix that matched exactly the original KHJ version he had used for many years.
-Here is that very rare 1973 stereo remix that I produced for him.
+Listen to a very rare 1973 stereo remix that I produced for him.

 After The Real Don Steele reappeared on Los Angeles radio in the early 1970s on K100, Drake-Chenault produced the “The Real Don Steele Top 20/20” syndicated show for him.
 Hear the lively and upbeat 1973 demo: